 Visual Arts Building 117 ~ 260-481-6709

-Minors in Art History or Art and Design are also available; the Art and Design minor includes courses in Ceramics, Drawing, Imaging and Photography, Metalsmithing, Painting, Printmaking, and Sculpture and is available to students seeking degrees outside the Department of Art and Design, or to add an emphasis to their existing concentration.
+Minors in Art History or Art and Design are also available; the Art and Design minor includes courses in Ceramics, Drawing, Imaging and Photography, Metalsmithing, Painting, Printmaking, and Sculpture and is available to students seeking degrees outside the Department of Art and Design, or to add an emphasis to their existing degree program.

 Courses are offered on campus, with some distance and hybrid course offerings.

 Lindsey Brammell, Assistant Professor, Graphic Design Coordinator

 M.F.A.
 Visual Arts/Graphic Design, University of North Dakota